 - See the Data Sheets article for details about the individual sheets.

 - The sheets for the main data types in Meisterplan, roles, resources, projects and allocations, are colored dark green.
 You can import additional roles, resources or projects without importing any other data by entering the required data on the respective sheet.
 Allocations assign roles and/or resources to projects and therefore require at least one project entry and at least one role or resource entry.

 - On each sheet, the mandatory fields are highlighted with a bold column header.
-After entering any field in a row, all mandatory fields in that row will also be highlighted with a red background.
+After entering any field in a row, all mandatory fields in that row will be highlighted with a red background.
 All lookup based fields and fields referencing data from another sheet have a light blue background in the header row.
 Fields that need a more precise description have comments in the column header for detailed information.

-- ID columns for linked data records listed in other sheets (e.g., the PrimaryRoleId in the Resources sheet) can be annotated with comments displaying the associated proper name when hovering cells in that column.
+- ID columns for linked data records listed in other sheets (e.g., the PrimaryRoleId in the Resources sheet) can be annotated with comments displaying the associated proper name when hovering over cells in that column.
 Press [Ctrl]+[i] for this.

 - To prioritize projects when you import them, you may enter priority values in the Projects sheet.

 - The project with the lowest priority value will be ranked on top.

 - When two projects have the same priority value, they will be ranked alphabetically.

 - You may also prioritize projects directly in Meisterplan by dragging them up or down in the left hand project list.